gotkk/vap-backend/README.md

-# spdb-backend
+# vap-backend
-This is the backend web application takes the REST API response the result of the country area.
+This is the backend web application takes the REST API response the result of the country area and data for visualizing air pollution.

 ## Getting Started
 Install [Node.js](https://nodejs.org/en/).